 Product Information Management

-Typically, companies use a DAM to store brand management resources, like corporate identity and media kits, logos, color schemes, and more.
+Typically, companies use a DAM to store brand assets to that help with identity, like media kits, logos, colour schemes, and more.

 Marketing Resource Management

-MRM provides a centralized platform for planning, executing, and measuring marketing initiatives, enabling organizations to achieve greater control, visibility, and effectiveness in their marketing efforts.
+MRM provides a centralised platform for planning, executing, and measuring marketing initiatives, enabling organisations to achieve greater control, visibility, and effectiveness in their marketing efforts.

 How to Choose the Right DAM System for Your Company